David Mellor: Resignation

 In July 1992 Mellor's former mistress, actress Antonia de Sancha, sold her "kiss and tell" story of Mellor's extra-marital affair with her for £35,000.
 Their telephone conversations had been secretly recorded by de Sancha's landlord, an activity which at the time was legal in England.
 The Sun, relying on material supplied by the publicist Max Clifford, made a number of untrue claims about the relationship, that de Sancha later admitted.
 This was subsequently confirmed by David Mellor in 2011 at the Leveson Inquiry into Press Behaviour.

 The Prime Minister John Major supported Mellor, but the media maintained their interest.
 A libel case brought by Mona Bauwens against The People, which came to the High Court in September 1992, led to the revelation that Mellor had accepted the gift of a month-long holiday in Marbella from Bauwens for his family, which took place in August 1990.
 Mellor's connection to Bauwens, the daughter of Jaweed al-Ghussein, the finance director of the PLO (formally the Palestine National Fund), maintained the pressure on him.
 Mellor resigned on 24 September 1992.

 Defeat at 1997 general election

 Mellor contested the 1997 general election, but was defeated by the Labour Party's Tony Colman as one of the most notable Tory casualties as Labour won by a landslide to end nearly 20 years of Conservative government.
-The election night was memorable for Mellor's bad-tempered showdown with the Referendum Party founder Sir James Goldsmith: Mellor was taunted by Goldsmith and Michael Yardley, the Spokesperson for the Sportsman's Alliance (who gave him a slow hand clap and shouted "Out!
+The election night was memorable for Mellor's bad-tempered showdown with the Referendum Party founder Sir James Goldsmith: after Mellor declared during his concession speech that "as for some of the rest of the candidates assembled here, even as [sic] a fellow of the Zoological Society did not prepare me for this", Mellor was taunted by Goldsmith and Michael Yardley, the Spokesperson for the Sportsman's Alliance, who gave him a slow hand clap and shouted "Out!
 Out!
-Out!") during Mellor's concession speech.
+Out!".
 Mellor retorted: